-Laboratory tests, similar to those used to detect syphilis, are available only on a research basis for diagnosing donovanosis.
+Laboratory tests are available only on a research basis for diagnosing donovanosis.

 To cure the condition, long-term treatment is needed.
 Most treatment courses run 3 weeks or until the sores have completely healed.

-A follow-up examination is important because the disease can reappear after it seems to be cured.
+A follow-up exam is needed because the disease can reappear after it seems to be cured.

-Treating this disease early decreases the chances of tissue damage or scarring.
-Untreated disease leads to damage of the genital tissue.
+Early treatment helps prevent tissue damage or scarring.
+Untreated, the disease leads to damage of the genital tissue.

 Health problems that may result from this disease include:

 - Genital damage and scarring

-- Loss of skin color in genital area
+- Loss of skin color in the genital area

 - Permanent genital swelling due to scarring